Updated Content on 6/23/2023

 Use Little Space

-This is a lot of stuff to cram onto one page, and keeping it all above the fold is even harder.
+There’s a lot of stuff to cram onto one page, and keeping it all above the fold is even more challenging.
 Still, you want to make sure as much of the copy as possible is visible upon arrival.
 The headline, subheading, image, and CTA must be above the fold.
-Other things may go below, but don’t make those visitors scroll too far.
+Other things may go below but don’t make those visitors scroll too far.

 Short Contact Form

 Remember that potential leads don’t want to give up too much information upon their first visit.
-The more you ask for, the less likely they’ll be to fill out the form.
+The more you ask for, the less likely they will complete the form.
 Start with a name and email address.
 If they come back for more later, you can require more answers.
 The important thing is to get them in the door.

 Perfect Submit Button Text